nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### B.4.2&ensp;Viewing recipes made most recently
 1. View recipes with 3 recipes A, B and C were made in this order.
-    1. Prerequisites: Cleared previous usage records and made recipes A, B and C in this order.
+    1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.
     1. Test case: `stats recipe recent`<br>
-        Expected: The stats box shows "Here are your recently made recipes" and a list of recipes A, B and C.
+        Expected: The stats box shows "Here are your recently made recipes" and a list of recipes A, B and C, shown in this order
     1. Test case: execute other non-stats commands such as `list recipes`<br>
-       Expected: The stats box shows "Showing recently made recipes" and a list of recipes A, B and C.
+       Expected: The stats box shows "Showing recently made recipes" and a list of recipes A, B and C, shown in this order.

 1. View recipes made recently with no past recipe usage records
     1. Prerequisites: No recipe usages saved.
 This can be done by executing `stats recipe clear` which should clear all recipe usages.